IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- The Butcher nearly completed his shriek metal black grunge composition - his first rehearsal brought the building down, killing a lot of students/teachers who were in it
 - Basement is still intact and is connected to an unexplored section of the catacombs

-==Getting into dungeon - sth to make the archaeological society worth
+Getting into dungeon - sth to make the archaeological society worth
+- need to perform a tune to expose the entrance
 - knowledge of where the entrance is
 - some passphrase to get in
 - warding seal on the basements only lets two souls in - the butcher or leanna